MALTS: Matching After Learning to Stretch: Learning-to-Match Framework

-Our framework learns a distance metric from a separate training set of data (not the estimation data considered in the averages above), and we denote this training set by $\mathcal{S}_{tr}$.
+Our framework performs honest causal inference by learning a distance metric from a separate training set of data (not the estimation data considered in the averages above), and we denote this training set by $\mathcal{S}_{tr}$.
 To learn $\dis_{\mathcal{M}}$, we minimize the following: